Visual Instrument

 All code up up to 2020 written in processing.
 All prototypes built after 2020 are built with code in TouchDesigner.

-How might we use Processing to allow visual artists and illustrators to synthesize their work with music as its being played?
+How might we use code to allow visual artists and illustrators to synthesize their work with music as its being played?

 Background